How to Handle Errors and Debug Barcode Operations in C#

 $vbLabelText $csharpLabel

-The when (ex.Message.Contains("DLL")) filter on IronBarCodeNativeException routes missing-dependency errors to a specific handler without consuming other native exceptions.
-This pattern is particularly useful in Docker deployments where platform-specific packages may be missing.
+The when (ex.Message.Contains("DLL")) filter on IronBarCodeNativeException directs missing-dependency errors to a specific handler without affecting other native exceptions.
+This approach is especially useful in Docker deployments where platform-specific packages may be missing.

-Note that IronSoftware.Exceptions.LicensingException is thrown separately when the license key is invalid or absent.
-We recommend catching it at application startup rather than around individual read/write calls.
+IronSoftware.Exceptions.LicensingException is thrown separately when the license key is invalid or missing.
+Catch this exception at application startup instead of around individual read or write calls.

-How to Extract Diagnostic Details from Failed Reads?
+How Do I Extract Diagnostic Details from Failed Reads?

-A read operation that returns zero results is not an exception — it is an empty BarcodeResults collection.
-We extract diagnostic context by inspecting the input parameters, the options we configured, and any partial results that did come back.
+A read operation that returns zero results is not an exception; it produces an empty BarcodeResults collection.
+Diagnostic context is obtained by inspecting input parameters, configured options, and any partial results returned.

-The BarcodeResult object exposes several properties useful for post-mortem analysis: BarcodeType, Value, Confidence, X/Y coordinates, PageNumber, BarcodeImage, and BinaryValue.
-When results are present but unexpected, the Confidence property is the first value to inspect.
+The BarcodeResult object provides properties useful for post-mortem analysis, including BarcodeType, Value, PageNumber, and Points (corner coordinates).
+If results are present but unexpected, first check BarcodeType against the expected format and verify the PageNumber.

 using IronBarCode;